Georgia Advance Directive for Health Care

 Durable Power of Attorney for Finances

-The Durable Financial Power Of Attorney permits one partner to select the other partner (or anyone of their choosing) as their agent.
-As the agent, this person would have the authority to make financial decisions for their partner as well as have access to their partner’s assets and money in the event that one partner becomes incapacitated.
-Failure to create a Durable Power Of Attorney relating to finances that names your partner as your agent may result in your biological family making decision that will affect both you and your partner in the event that you are incapacitated.
+The Durable Financial Power Of Attorney permits one partner or spouse to select the other partner (or anyone of their choosing) as their agent.
+As the agent, this person would have the authority to make financial decisions for their partner or spouse as well as have access to their partner or spouses’ assets and money in the event that one partner or spouse becomes incapacitated.
+Failure to create a Durable Power Of Attorney relating to finances that names your partner or spouse as your agent may result in your biological family making decision that will affect both you and your partner in the event that you are incapacitated.

 Durable Health Care Power of Attorney

 In the wake of the Terry Schiavo case, many people began looking into Living Wills.
-While for many this was their first experience, many same-sex couple already understood the importance of this document.
+While for many this was their first experience, many same-sex couples already understood the importance of this document.
 The Living Will gives specific instructions to your health care professionals regarding your preferences for life-sustaining procedures in the event that you have a terminal condition, are unconscious with no reasonable expectation of regaining consciousness, or are in a persistent vegetative state.
-This document is what your family and health care professionals will turn to for guidance on how your medical care should proceed.
+This document is what your family and health care professionals will turn to for guidance on how your medical care should proceed in the event that you are not able to direct your caregivers yourself.

 Domestic Partnership Agreement

-A Domestic Partnership Agreement is a document that both partners have agreed upon and details the legal rights and responsibilities of each partner when a couple decides to form a long-term committed relationship.
+A Domestic Partnership Agreement is a document that both unmarried partners have agreed upon and details the legal rights and responsibilities of each partner when a couple decides to form a long-term committed relationship, but opts not to get married.
 The Agreements can be written regardless of whether or not the couple owns property together.
 The Domestic Partnership Agreement provides both partners with details of how property, personal and real, will be distributed in the event that the relationship is terminated.
 It is usually the best practice since partners will enter into the agreement when both parties are emotionally in a good place and open to being fair to each other.

 Joint Tenancy with Rights of Survivorship Deed

 This document is of paramount importance when partners own real property together.
 Many times, upon the purchase of property, a Deed is issued.
-Most couples do not know that the type of deed issued is important to them in the event that one partner dies.
+Most couples do not know that the type of deed issued is important to them in the event that one partner or spouse dies.
 In Georgia, a Tenancy In Common is the default deed.
 If the deed issued upon the purchase of your joint property makes the partners Tenants in Common, it is imperative that the deed be changed to a Joint Tenancy with Rights of Survivorship deed.
-This is probably the safest way to ensure that in the event one partner dies, the other partner owns the family home outright instead of owning it with the deceased partner’s biological relatives.
+This is probably the safest way to ensure that in the event one spouse dies, the other spuse owns the family home outright instead of owning it with the deceased spouse’s biological relatives.

 Name Change Petitions

 For many same-sex couples, sharing the same last name is an important step in solidifying their relationship.
 This step is especially important when there are minor children involved.
 A petition to change names can be filed for each family member, one at a time, or for all family members at the same time, in the county where you live.
-The process can usually be handled in thirty to sixty days, and with the help of a competent attorney, the process should be smooth.
+The process can usually be handled in thirty to sixty days, and with the help of a competent attorney from The Edwards Law Group, the process should be smooth.